joeyklee/p5mimicry/docs/README.md

-# Learn to use nocjs
+# Learn to use p5mimicry

 An open-source JavaScript library for p5.js based on [Dan Shiffman](https://shiffman.net/)'s [Nature of Code](https://natureofcode.com/) by @[Joey Lee](https://jk-lee.com/work/).